 - Vanilla extract: Adds warmth and depth to the syrup.

-- Ube extract and food color: For flavor and that bright purple look.
+- Ube extract: For flavor and that bright purple look.

 - Heavy cream: Adds richness and makes the ube layer extra smooth.